-A detailed breakdown of the Company's Ore Reserves and Mineral Resources at 31 December 2023 representing the Syama and Mako operations is presented in the tables below.
-Tables 1 and 2 show a summary of total Ore Reserves and Mineral Resources respectively on a 100% basis.
-The 2023 Annual Ore Reserve Statement and the 2023 Annual Mineral Resource Statement are in Table 3 and 4 respectively.
+A detailed breakdown of the Company's Ore Reserves and Mineral Resources at 31 December 2024 representing the Syama (Mali) and Mako (Senegal) operations and exploration projects (Guinea) is presented in the tables below.
+The 2024 Annual Ore Reserve Statement and the 2024 Annual Mineral Resource Statement are in Table 3 and 4 respectively.